JosephEoff/josepheoff.github.io/_posts/2019-08-08-Camera-Design-Considerations.md

 That ring system works fairly well - it is easy to attach and remove, and I can rotate the camera to get the trace parallel to the horizontal lines of the camera pixels.

 It has one big disadvantage, though.
-The innermost ring blocks some of the screen of the scope, cutting of small areas at the four corners of the grid.
+The innermost ring blocks some of the screen of the scope, cutting off small areas at the four corners of the grid.

 The cut off corners look like this: